infretis/infentory/water_dissociation/lammps/README.md

 ```

 ## Step 1: MD with LAMMPS
+You may remember from lectures that molecular dynamics allows us to track the motion of atoms and molecules in a computer simulation.
+LAMMPS allows us to perform such simulations, mainly focusing on classical force fields.
+However, classical force fields don't allow us to break or form bonds, but this is needed to study water autoionization.
+We are therefore using the reactive force field [ReaxFF](https://en.wikipedia.org/wiki/ReaxFF), and you will now perform a simulation uisng this force field.

 Familiarize yourself with the content of the files in the directory `lammps_input/`.
 Can you explain what these files contain?

 Now, change to the `step1_md_run` directory and modify `lammp.input` to run an MD simulation at 300K for around 1 picosecond with a 0.5 fs timestep.
 We want to analyze some of the output, so write output with reasonable frequency, e.g. every 5 steps.